PaulBratslavsky/strapi-langhain-chatbot-example/README.md

 And instead just created an API Token that we can pass when making requests to our backend.

 ## Building Our Backend

+You can find the full code to the backend [here](https://github.com/PaulBratslavsky/strapi-chat-blog-repo) to use as reference.

 **Setting Up Strapi**